-While many businesses stall out just before reaching this phase, the ADOPT stage of the customer experience usually occurs when the customer fully embraces your brand philosophy and practice.
-At this point, the customer has formed habits around your product/service and is seeing more significant results.
-In addition, they are likely experiencing improvements in ancillary and unexpected areas of their business/ life as the result of your product/service providing the promised outcomes.
+While many businesses stall out just before reaching this phase, the Adopt phase of the customer experience usually occurs when the customer fully embraces your brand philosophy and practice.
+At this point, the customer has formed habits around your products and services and is seeing more significant results.
+In addition, they are likely experiencing improvements in ancillary and unexpected areas of their business and/or personal life as the result of your product or service providing the promised outcomes.

-The ADOPT stage of the customer lifecycle offers you the opportunity to formalize a long-term relationship that goes deeper than a onceand-done purchase decision and results in the customer seeing you as an important or even indispensable partner.
+The Adopt stage of the customer lifecycle offers you the opportunity to formalize a long-term relationship that goes deeper than a once-and-done purchase decision and results in the customer seeing you as an important or even indispensable partner.